Orangeburg County assistance programs.

 If you are interested in applying for help, contact one of the organizations that Orangeburg County has distributed Emergency Food and Shelter funds to.
 These groups include United Ministries Crisis Center, CASA, Hope Lutheran Outreach Ministries, Samaritan House, the Salvation Army, and Cooperative Ministry of North, Cooperative Church Ministries of Orangeburg.
 These agencies are responsible for providing meals and lodging, along with assistance with utility bills and rent payments.

-Catholic Charities of Orangeburg and Midlands may be turned to in an emergency.
+Churches in the Orangeburg and Midlands region may be turned to in an emergency.
 While financial aid for paying utility bills or rent is rare, case managers may have referrals.
 Other support includes clothing, transitional housing, and even free dental care from Midlands Save a Smile.
+Some churches also operate low cost thrift stores.
 Read more.

 The Orangeburg County Salvation Army is a non-profit agency that provides prescription expense assistance, food pantry, and rent or utility bill assistance.
 But the main focus is on ending poverty, and giving people the tools they need to help themselves.
 Whether it is a job, information on how to save money, and general counseling, services are provided.
 The site is at 813 Nottingham St, Orangeburg, South Carolina 29115, telephone (803) 534-6805, or learn more.

 Orangeburg Community Action Agency, Inc. runs the Community Service Block Grant , which provides a number of services.
 These include clothing, food, and more.
 Examples include Head Start, senior companions and transportation for community groups and schools on 40-passenger bus.
 Financial assistance for paying bills can be offered from the federal government Low Income Home Energy Assistance Program (LIHEAP, heating and cooling assistance and repair, fans).
 Read more on cooling bill assistance.